pmbuko/KerbMinder/README.md

 ### The simple way

-Download the [KerbMinder release package](https://github.com/pmbuko/KerbMinder/releases/download/v1.0rc2/KerbMinder.v1.0rc2.pkg.zip) and run it.
+Download the latest [KerbMinder release package](https://github.com/pmbuko/KerbMinder/releases/) and run it.
 No reboot or logout is necessary, but admin privileges are required.

 The KerbMinder.pkgproj bundle in this repo is an installer builder project for the free [Packages](http://s.sudre.free.fr/Software/Packages/about.html) app.
 If you'd like to build your own .pkg installer, just download the app, double-click on the project file, and then build and run the installer.